Click here for Blogs starting with current blog:

-Previous blogs have fallen into two categories.
-The first have been about making the most of the extra time available during lockdown for looking at the environment around us and reflecting on our lives.
+Previous blogs have fallen into three categories.
+The first set has been about making the most of the extra time available during lockdown for looking at the environment around us and reflecting on our lives.
 These comprise:

-- Stones and the passage of time – is about how structures of stone not only provide a place to live, a fortification or a place of worship but enrich lives.
+- Stones and the passage of time is about how structures of stone not only provide a place to live, a fortification or a place of worship but also enrich lives.

 - White swans and black birds – the enjoyment and solace gained by the blackbird in our garden and the swans at the pond we pass on one of our walks.